Shrimp Larb Recipe (Larb Goong)

 What is shrimp larb

-Authentic Thai shrimp salad recipe
+About this Thai shrimp salad

 Close-up of Thai shrimp larb goong with mint, shallots, and chili, served in a wooden bowl.